Pipe organ: Medieval

 Several innovations occurred to organs in the Middle Ages, such as the creation of the portative and the positive organ.
-The portative organs were small and created for secular use and made of light weight delicate materials that would have been easy for one individual to transport and play on their own.
+The portative organs were small and created for secular use and made of lightweight, delicate materials that would have been easy for one individual to transport and play on their own.
 The portative organ was a "flue-piped keyboard instrument, played with one hand while the other operated the bellows."
 Its portability made the portative useful for the accompaniment of both sacred and secular music in a variety of settings.
 The positive organ was larger than the portative organ but was still small enough to be portable and used in a variety of settings like the portative organ.
 Toward the middle of the 13th century, the portatives represented in the miniatures of illuminated manuscripts appear to have real keyboards with balanced keys, as in the Cantigas de Santa Maria.

 It is difficult to directly determine when larger organs were first installed in Europe.
 An early detailed eyewitness account from Wulfstan of Winchester gives an idea of what organs were like prior to the 13th century, after which more records of large church organs exist.
 In his account, he describes the sound of the organ: "among them bells outstanding in tone and size, and an organ [sounding] through bronze pipes prepared according to the musical proportions."
 This is one of the earliest accounts of organs in Europe and also indicates that the organ was large and more permanent than other evidence would suggest.

 The first organ documented to have been permanently installed was one installed in 1361 in Halberstadt, Germany.
 The first documented permanent organ installation likely prompted Guillaume de Machaut to describe the organ as "the king of instruments", a characterization still frequently applied.
 The Halberstadt organ was the first instrument to use a chromatic key layout across its three manuals and pedalboard, although the keys were wider than on modern instruments.
-The width of the keys was slightly over two and a half inches, wide enough to be struck down by the fist, as the early keys are reported to have invariably been manipulated.
+The width of the keys was slightly over 2.5 in, wide enough to be struck down by the fist, as the early keys are reported to have invariably been manipulated.
 It had twenty bellows operated by ten men, and the wind pressure was so high that the player had to use the full strength of their arm to hold down a key.